 By Dushyant Shekhawat Sep.
 26, 2020

 Several urban professionals are thinking about “workcations” in sunny Goa, or the cool slopes of Himachal Pradesh.
-Who doesn’t want to escape the dreary sameness of your home city after six months while being able to meet work obligations?
+Who doesn’t want to escape the dreary sameness of your home city while being able to meet work obligations?
 Here’s why that’s a terrible idea – for other people.

 Before 2020 came along and turned the world upside down, the staycation was the urban working professional’s Holy Grail.
 With busy schedules and an always-on work culture, staying close to home base while also finding a way to unwind was the smart option.
 But like so many other things in a post-Covid world, the staycation’s importance has been upended as most employees have had to adapt to work from home scenarios.
-Now, it’s the workcation that most of us are looking for – a trip to a destination that allows you to meet work obligations while also escaping the dreary sameness of your home city after six months of enforced lockdown.
+Now, it’s the workcation that most of us are looking for – a trip to a destination that allows you to meet work obligations while also escaping the dreary sameness of your home city.

 It’s true that one can have too much of a good thing, and while working from home was greeted as sweet liberation from hellish commutes, grinding office small talk, and restrictive workplace firewalls, what once felt like a welcome diversion has, over time, started to feel more like house arrest.

 An article on Livemint about employee burnout while working from home quotes clinical psychologist Sonali Gupta, who says, “Boundaries between work-time and personal time are very blurred right now… there is no end to the workday.
 At the same time, certain things are more fatiguing — say you were at an office, you could just walk up to a colleague to have a work chat but now it’s find a convenient time to set up a call, put it in your calendar.
 Also, there’s a chance of miscommunication, especially on text and email.
 All this adds to fatigue and anxiety.”